Position: Projects Manager

 - Maintaining coordination and close communication with Management Team;

-- Providing information to Finance Manager and Executive Director as needed and timely to administer contracts (agreements), project budgets, change requests, invoices, and progress payments.
+- Providing information to Finance and Executive Director as needed and timely to administer contracts (agreements), project budgets, change requests, invoices, and progress payments.

 - Recruiting, hiring, training, and supervising field staff and instructors in collaboration with members of Management Team.